By Cheri Sicard

 The bedroom has a pocket privacy door to separate it from the bathroom.
 The luxurious king-sized power tilt bed takes up most of the space, although you can walk around it when the slide is out.
 Personally, I think a queen-sized bed and a little extra space would be a better choice, but that’s me.
 But I did love the enormous amounts of wardrobe space.

-Outside, I liked that the aluminum side swing doors on the extensive basement storage areas as I think they could make loading and unloading easier.
+Outside, I liked the aluminum side swing doors on the extensive basement storage areas as I think they could make loading and unloading easier.
 Another nice exterior feature is the outdoor entertainment center.

 - Outside propane connection for grill